 - Your significant other has expressed interest in deepening your relationship, and invited you to meet his or her family during an upcoming holiday.
 You respond, “Maybe, it just depends on my work schedule.”

-Notice how in each of these scenarios, the response is some version of "maybe," rather than an empowered, aligned "yes" or "no?"
+Notice how in each of these scenarios, the response is some version of “maybe,” rather than an empowered, aligned “yes” or “no?”
+When we respond this way, we are not being authentic to ourselves or others.

 The trouble with “maybe” is that it seems to let us off the hook, even though it really doesn’t.
 “Maybe” simply puts off the decision until later.
 It also saps us of our power.
 In our modern “maybe” world, we often blame “busy-ness” for our decisions, rather than owning our choices with intention.
 Each time we do this, we neglect to exercise our decision-making muscles.
 Over time, like any other muscle out of practice, they atrophy.